micmejia/bible-dump/NKJV/Deuteronomy/Deut 10.md

 "So I made an ark of acacia wood, hewed two tablets of stone like the first, and went up the mountain, having the two tablets in my hand.

 ###### 4
-And He wrote on the tablets according to the first writing, the Ten [^b]Commandments, which the Lord had spoken to you in the mountain from the midst of the fire in the day of the assembly; and the Lord gave them to me.
+And He wrote on the tablets according to the first writing, the Ten Commandments, which the Lord had spoken to you in the mountain from the midst of the fire in the day of the assembly; and the Lord gave them to me.

 ###### 5
 Then I turned and came down from the mountain, and put the tablets in the ark which I had made; and there they are, just as the Lord commanded me."

 ###### 6
-(Now the children of Israel journeyed from the wells of Bene Jaakan to Moserah, where Aaron died, and where he was buried; and Eleazar his son ministered as priest in his [^c]stead.
+(Now the children of Israel journeyed from the wells of Bene Jaakan to Moserah, where Aaron died, and where he was buried; and Eleazar his son ministered as priest in his stead.

 ###### 7
-From there they journeyed to Gudgodah, and from Gudgodah to Jotbathah, a land of [^d]rivers of water.
+From there they journeyed to Gudgodah, and from Gudgodah to Jotbathah, a land of rivers of water.

 ###### 8
-At that time the Lord [^e]separated the tribe of Levi to bear the ark of the covenant of the Lord, to stand before the Lord to minister to Him and to bless in His name, to this day.
+At that time the Lord separated the tribe of Levi to bear the ark of the covenant of the Lord, to stand before the Lord to minister to Him and to bless in His name, to this day.

 ###### 9
 Therefore Levi has no portion nor inheritance with his brethren; the Lord _is_ his inheritance, just as the Lord your God promised him.)